 - A list of all medications, including dosage information and prescribing doctor name and address

 - Drivers with vision aids need to bring their glasses and or contacts

 - Drivers with hearing problems need to bring their hearing aids

 - Drivers with diabetes must bring their most recent lab results from their Hemoglobin A1C (HgA1C) and their blood sugar logs

-The patients’ blood pressure and pulse will be taken to look for signs of high blood pressure or irregular heartbeat.
+- Blood pressure/pulse rate: Blood pressure and pulse will be taken to identify signs of high blood pressure or irregular heartbeat.

 - Urinalysis: This test is required by DOT and looks for underlying medical conditions such as diabetes.

 - Physical Examination: The physical exam will cover eyes, ears, mouth and throat, heart and vascular, lungs and chest, abdomen, extremities, spine and musculoskeletal, and neurological health.

 After the DOT exam, you will receive a DOT physical form.
 The Medical Examination Report (MER) Form, MCSA-5875, can be found here.
 The MER contains the driver’s information, health history, and findings from the doctor during the DOT exam.